Job failures can occur for a variety of reasons, but they generally categorize into 4 failure types:

 Triaging system failures varies as widely as the issues do themselves.
 Here are options for the common issues mentioned previously. - Credentials: check your secrets in k8s, make sure they’re added correctly to the pipeline config, and double check your roles/perms within the cluster - OOM: Increase the memory limit/request or node size for your pipeline.
 If you are very resource constrained, making your datums smaller to require less resources may be necessary. - Network: Check to make sure etcd and pachd are up and running, that k8s DNS is correctly configured for pods to resolve each other and outside resources, firewalls and other networking configurations allow k8s components to reach each other, and ingress controllers are configured correctly - Check your container image name in the pipeline config and image_pull_secret.

-All your pods or jobs get evicted¶
+All pods or jobs get evicted¶

 Evicted.
-If you
+If you run

-Your nodes are not configured with a big enough root volume size.
+kubectl describe <pod-name> with one of those evicted pods, you might get an error saying that it was evicted due to disk pressure.
+This means that your nodes are not configured with a big enough root volume size.
 You need to make sure that each node's root volume is big enough to store the biggest datum you expect to process anywhere on your DAG plus the size of the output files that will be written for that datum.

 Let's say you have a repo with 100 folders.
 You have a single pipeline with this repo as an input, and the glob pattern is

 /*.
 That means each folder will be processed as a single datum.
-If the biggest folder is 50GB and your pipeline's output is about 3 times as big, then your root volume size needs to be bigger than:
+If the biggest folder is 50GB and your pipeline's output is about three times as big, then your root volume size needs to be bigger than:

 50 GB (to accommodate the input) + 50 GB x 3 (to accommodate the output) = 200GB